SL(2,C) group action on Cohomological field theories: Analytical quantization of action

-\end{itemize} \end{proposition} \begin{proof} The quantization presented coincides with action of $A$ on $t^n$ by the construction and also $\hat A$ acts on the space of WDVV solution as the composition of operators acting of the space of WDVV solutions.
+\end{itemize} In particular the function $F^A$ is a solution to WDVV equation. \end{proposition} \begin{myproof} The quantization presented coincides with the action of $A$ on $t^n$ by the construction and also $\hat A$ acts on the space of WDVV solution as the composition of operators acting of the space of WDVV solutions.